simonrho/jcnr-in-server/README.md

 **Note:** Our installation scripts and steps are tailored for Ubuntu server 22.04.

-## Configuration File (settings.sh)
+## Configuration File (settings)
-Before starting the installation, you can optionally configure some of the setup parameters by updating the `settings.sh` file.
+Before starting the installation, you can optionally configure some of the setup parameters by updating the `settings` file.
 Below are the available settings:

 ```bash
 ONEG_HUGEPAGES=16              # Number of 1GB-sized hugepages